-Stan The Mechanical Horse
+Stan and Storm The Mechanical Horses

 In 2004 Rosie Towers, our founder, saw a mechanical horse at one of the colleges in Harrogate and decided that we should have one for people who wouldn’t be safe on a live horse.
 Rosie and Hazel Bennett started fund raising and raised over £20,000 from Companies in the local area.
 STAN cost approximately £17,000 and the residue was spent accessories to help the riders when they rode STAN.